 There is probably something wrong with sd.

-Updated by Albert Lee over 7 years ago
+Updated by Albert Lee about 12 years ago

 - Assignee set to Albert Lee

 If the "pm-capable" property was set by the HBA driver,

 sd_pm_setup tests START STOP UNIT, POWER CONDITION, and LOG SENSE, and will disable support for them if necessary.
 It does not perform these tests if "pm-capable" was not set (but support may be enabled by